tomy0000000/Coinc/README.md

 ### Installation

-* Head overto [Releases](https://github.com/tomy0000000/coon/releases), download the latest version
+* Head overto [Releases](https://github.com/tomy0000000/Coon/releases), download the latest version
 * Double-click on `Coon.alfredworkflow` to install
+* Auto-Update of workflow is enabled by default, but can be switch by sending query
+  * `cur workflow:autoupdate` for enabling Auto-Update
+  * `cur workflow:noautoupdate` for disabling Auto-Update

 ### Config & Settings